Tea for you…

 Holding your teacup

-Pinch the handle with your forefinger and thumb – don’t hook your finger through the handle, and don’t stick your pinkie in the air (dear God!).
+Pinch the handle with your forefinger and thumb – don’t hook your finger through the handle, and don’t stick your pinkie in the air.

 What’s your brew?